rwaldron/tc39-notes/es7/2017-01/jan-24.md

 AWB: Okay, we call this stage two

-AWB: Annex B regex grammar, do we fit within those constraints?
-The non-unicode case is pretty much what browser implementors use.
+AWB: Annex B RegExp grammar, do we fit within those constraints?
+The non-Unicode case is pretty much what browser implementors use.

-[bikeshedding about how to address this]
+(discussion about how to address this)

 AWB: Are you suggesting if you use the named things, that kicks you out of Annex B grammar.